kerosene5/azure-flight-analytics-lakehouse/2. Silver/Overview.md

 # Silver Layer

+Yeah, the current version reads like a university report.
+For a GitHub project, especially one you're trying to position as a standout data engineering project, you want it to sound more like something an engineer actually wrote.

+---

+# Silver Layer

-The Silver layer serves as the *cleansed and standardized* zone of the Flight Analytics Data Lakehouse.
+The Silver layer contains cleaned, standardized, and enriched flight data.

-Its primary responsibility is to improve the quality of the raw Bronze data by applying data cleansing, validation, standardization, and enrichment operations.
-This layer transforms raw source files into a trusted and consistent dataset suitable for downstream analytics and dimensional modeling.
+Raw datasets from the Bronze layer are processed using Azure Databricks and PySpark to improve data quality and create a consistent dataset for downstream analytics.

-In a *Medallion Architecture*, the Silver layer acts as the refined data layer between raw ingestion and business-ready reporting.
+This layer serves as the bridge between raw ingestion and business-ready data.

 ## Implementation

-The Silver layer is implemented using Azure Databricks and PySpark.

-Data is read from the Bronze container, transformed through a series of data quality operations, and then written back to Azure Data Lake Storage Gen2 in Parquet format.
+Data is read from the Bronze container, transformed using PySpark, and written back to Azure Data Lake Storage Gen2 in Parquet format.

 ### Storage Structure